swiss-ai-center/a-guide-to-mlops/docs/part-5-label-data-and-retrain/chapter-52-label-new-data-with-label-studio.md

 ![Label Studio Label Image](../assets/images/label-studio-label-image.png)

 1. Select the correct label for the image.
-In this case, the image is of the planet Uranus.
+In this case, the image is of the planet Earth.
 2. Click **Submit** to save the label.
-3. We will stop at the next displayed image for labeling.
+3. Repeat these steps for the next images to label a few of them, then stop.
+   Labeling five to ten images is enough.

 !!! warning

-    We will not be labeling more images, as we need to keep some unlabeled data for the next chapter.
+    Do not label all the images: we need to keep some unlabeled data for the next chapter.
 You can go back to the project view by **clicking on your project name** on the top navigation bar.

 ### Track the progress